MS & Me

 Rosie Farrell

-Part II- Why are you still blocking our way to equality?
+PART II- Why are you still blocking our way to equality?

 Last week (Part I) Rosie Farrell wrote about changing how we view and talk about disability to bring change & acceptance as part of someone’s life experience.
 This acceptance is part of creating personal, societal and systemic change so accessibility & equality become basic standards in Irish society.
 Read on for Part II: Why are you still blocking our way to equality